FabricGenomics/omicia_api_examples/README.md

 reports can be found by accession, by external ID or genome ID, also using the above endpoint.

-In the case that the user wishes to export all variants, for example to interpret them outside of the Opal system, the following endpoint can be used:
+In the case that the user wishes to export all variants, for example to interpret them outside of the Fabric Enterprise system, the following endpoint can be used:

    https://api.fabricgenomics.com/reports/203/variants